manvish09/BITS_ML_Assignment_2/README.md

 - F1 Score
 - Matthews Correlation Coefficient (MCC)

-The same dataset and train-test split are used across all models so that their performance can be compared consistently.
+The same train-test split is used for all models so that their performance can be compared under the same conditions.

+An interactive Streamlit application is also provided to allow users to upload test data, select a model, generate predictions and view the corresponding evaluation results.

-## Dataset
+## 2. Dataset Description

 The project uses the **Breast Cancer Wisconsin Diagnostic (WDBC)** dataset.